unzip

 no files were found due to bad decryption password(s).
 (If even one file is successfully processed, however, the exit status is 1.)

-VMS interprets standard return values from UNIX (or PC) systems as other, scarier-looking things, so unzip instead maps them into VMS-style status codes.
-The current mapping is as follows: 1 (success) for normal exit, 0x7fff0001 for warning errors, and (0x7fff000? + 16*normal_unzip_exit_status) for all other errors, where the ? is 2 (error) for unzip values 2 and 9-11, and 4 (fatal error) for the remaining ones (3-8, 50, 51).
+VMS interprets standard Unix (or PC) return values as other, scarier-looking things, so unzip instead maps them into VMS-style status codes.
+The current mapping is as follows: 1 (success) for normal exit, 0x7fff0001 for warning errors, and (0x7fff000? + 16*normal_unzip_exit_status) for all other errors, where the `?' is 2 (error) for unzip values 2, 9-11 and 80-82, and 4 (fatal error) for the remaining ones (3-8, 50, 51).
 In addition, there is a compilation option to expand upon this behavior: defining RETURN_CODES results in a human-readable explanation of what the error status means.

 BUGS

-Dates, times, and permissions of stored directories are not restored except under UNIX.
+Dates, times and permissions of stored directories are not restored except under Unix and PTC MKS Toolkit.
+(On Windows NT and successors, timestamps are now restored.)

 AUTHORS